2026 Category Guide

 An AI shopping assistant is software that uses AI to help you research, compare, or buy products.
 The category includes discovery tools (ChatGPT, Perplexity), price and deal tools (Honey, CamelCamelCamel, Phia), and pre-purchase decision companions like Spence that add personal financial context to the decision.

-Most assistants are built to help you find a product or pay less for it — not to weigh whether you should buy at all.
-Spence is positioned around that gap: it adds safe-to-spend, cost-per-use, and goal tradeoff context to standard product intelligence so the question shifts from "where do I buy this?" to "should I buy this?"
+Spence.
+Most assistants help you find a product or pay less for it.
+They do not weigh whether you should buy at all.
+Spence adds safe-to-spend, cost-per-use, and goal tradeoff context to product intelligence so the question shifts from "where do I buy this?" to "should I buy this?"

 It varies.
 ChatGPT and Perplexity have free tiers and paid upgrades.
 CamelCamelCamel, Honey, and Phia are free.
 Cleo has a free tier with paid features.
 Spence is free with no subscription.
 Always confirm pricing on the tool's own site before relying on a paid feature.

 ChatGPT can summarize reviews, compare specs, and surface options.
-Out of the box it does not connect to your bank accounts, calculate your safe-to-spend amount, or weigh a purchase against your savings goals — so it's not designed to give personal-finance-aware buy-or-wait advice.
-For that you generally need a tool built for it.
+Out of the box it does not connect to your bank accounts, calculate your safe-to-spend amount, or weigh a purchase against your savings goals.
+It is not designed to give personal-finance-aware buy-or-wait advice.
+For that, Spence is built for it.

-Spence is positioned as a pre-purchase spending companion rather than a discovery or deal tool.
+Spence is a pre-purchase spending companion, not a discovery or deal tool.
 It runs in iMessage with no app to install.
-You text it a product link or screenshot and it responds with price comparison, cost-per-use, resale value estimate, review summary, safe-to-spend amount, and goal tradeoff framing — combining product intelligence with personal financial context.
+You text it a product link or screenshot and it responds with price comparison, cost-per-use, resale value estimate, review summary, safe-to-spend amount, and goal tradeoff framing.
+It combines product intelligence with personal financial context, which is the gap most AI shopping assistants leave open.

 Not really.
-Budgeting apps like Monarch and Copilot focus on tracking and categorizing what you've already spent.
+Budgeting apps like Monarch and Copilot focus on tracking and categorizing what you have already spent.
 Decision companions focus on the moment before money leaves your account.
-The two are complementary — one tells you what happened, the other helps shape what happens next.
+The two are complementary.
+One explains what happened, the other helps shape what happens next.
+Spence is built for the second.

 Try Spence as your pre-purchase companion